 What is a Preroll Joint?

 A pre-rolled joint, or preroll, is what the name suggests – a joint that’s already been prepared for you.
-Nicely wrapped and available in a variety of sizes and strains, preroll joints are ideal for anyone looking to enjoy a quick smoke on the go without any of the leg work to set up.
+Nicely wrapped and available in various sizes and strains, preroll joints are ideal for anyone looking to enjoy a quick smoke on the go without any leg work to set up.

 Prerolls have several nicknames, earning their monikers depending on the size, width, wrap texture, filling, and more.
 From the classic joint slang to terms specifically for prerolls, these are some of the names you might come across on preroll packaging: